-- Patients who achieve complete relief from chronic neck pain resolve all of their psychological distress.
-Patients with persistent neck pain also have persistent anxiety, depression, and other forms of psychological distress. - Findings from a study of patients with whiplash-associated disorders suggested that psychosocial problems of these patients are more pronounced than their physical problems.
-Coping strategies seem to be a significant predictor of psychological well-being [6,7].
+• Patients who achieve complete relief from chronic neck pain resolve all of their psychological distress.
+Patients with persistent neck pain also have persistent anxiety, depression, and other forms of psychological distress.

+• Findings from a study of patients with whiplash-associated disorders suggested that psychosocial problems of these patients are more pronounced than their physical problems.
+Coping strategies seem to be a significant predictor of psychological well-being [6, 7].

 A functional capacity evaluation (FCE) may be required if objective evaluation of the level of ability/disability needs to be documented for litigation or for determining the patient's readiness to return to work.

 The degree of neck pain or dysfunction can be evaluated by using standardized scales [2].

 Other Treatment.
-Upon review of several trials and studies, moderate evidence exists in support of radiofrequency neurotomy.
-Evidence for steroid injections, botulinum treatments, and cervical diskectomy is conflicting or unclear [58, 59].
+Moderate evidence exists in support of radiofrequency neurotomy.
+Evidence for steroid injections, botulinum treatments, and cervical diskectomy is conflicting or unclear [8].

 - 1. Opioid analgesics

 - 2. Cyclooxygenase-2 (COX-2) inhibitors

 - 3. Nonsteroidal anti-inflammatory agents

 - 4. Muscle relaxants

 - 5. Tricyclic antidepressants

-- 6. Corticosteroids
+- 6. Glucocorticoids